klaudia102/WordSmith/README.md

 ## Usage

-After filling in the "search input" field and clicking the "search button," the application will describe the searched expression.
-If the user wishes to see the expression used in context, they should click the "Find word in Context" button.
-A modal will then appear, displaying sentences containing the searched expression.
+After filling in the "search input" field and clicking the "Search for your word button," the application will provide the definition for the word.
 ![alt text](assets/images/screenshot.png)

 ## Credits